maxsitt/insect-detect-docs/docs/modeltraining/annotation.md

 or via an online platform in your browser.
 These tools have different pricing plans, but most of them can be used for free with usage limits or for education/academia.
-All of them will give you the basic functionalities of annotating images for object detection (bounding boxes) or image classification (single image label).
+All of them will give you the basic functionalities of annotating images for object detection (bounding boxes) or image classification (image label).
-Some are easy to use, others are more complex and can provide additional functions such as [AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning){target=_blank}
+Some are simple, others are more complex and can provide additional functions such as [AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning){target=_blank}
 ("one-click model training") or
 [model assisted labeling](https://docs.roboflow.com/annotate/model-assisted-labeling){target=_blank}.